Darxo/Hardened/README.md

 - Add skill descriptions for all skills from the **Lorekeeper**
 - Corpses will now display the round, in which they were created
 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - The automatic camera level calculation is improved, especially while in mountanious terrain.
-Your camera level is now automatically improved when moving up or down terrain
+Your camera level is now automatically adjusted when moving up or down terrain
 - Add Settings to immediately stop the player movement halfway through, when it reveals an enemy (on) or an ally (off)
 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines
 - Add Setting (on) for preventing tile/enemy tooltips from being generated while it is not your turn